 - Walks on hands and feet instead of walking on feet while using hands to take support from objects

 You may wait for a few weeks since it is often normal for STNR to integrate a bit later in some babies.
-However, if retained STNR persists for a month or your baby seems to display general developmental delays, speak to a pediatrician for further assessment.
+However, if retained STNR persists for a month or your baby seems to display general neurodevelopmental delays, speak to a pediatrician for further assessment.

 What Are The Long-Term Effects Of Retained STNR?